peterjokumsen/ng-data-binding-dojo-challenge/README.md

 The objective of this challenge is to provide a starting point for learning and playing around with data binding and shared data in Angular.
 There are three parts to this challenge:

-- Part A - Is focussed on learning data binding for one component
+- Part A - `./src/app/part-a` - Is focused on learning data binding for one component
-- Part B - Is focussed on data binding, input and output between multiple components
+- Part B - `./src/app/part-b` - Is focused on data binding, input and output between multiple components
-- Part C - Is focussed on data shared between multiple components with navigation
+- Part C - `./src/app/part-c` - Is focused on data shared between multiple components with navigation

 ## Requirements